pablo14/data-science-live-book/scoring/scoring.md

 ### The intuition behind

-> Events can occur, or not... altough we don't have _tomorrow's newspaper_ :newspaper:, we can make a good guess about how is it going to be.
+> Events can occur, or not... although we don't have _tomorrow's newspaper_ :newspaper:, we can make a good guess about how is it going to be.

 <img src="cover.png" width='150px'>